pmean/build-website/text/07/WhichExpert.md

 darn hard to get a peer-reviewed publication.

-There are some red herrings that some people tend to focus on, but which don\'t really help in gauging the credibility of an expert.
+There are some red herrings that some people tend to focus on, but which don't really help in gauging the credibility of an expert.

 **Red herring \#1: Intellectual conflict of interest**.
 A lot has been written about intellectual conflicts of interest, but it is all highly